-Both Dutton and Captain are bred by Brandon and Rachel Cutrer, owners of the Texas-based Brahman Ranch which ranks as the 4th largest Brahman ranch in the United States.
+Dutton is bred by Brandon and Rachel Cutrer, owners of the Texas-based Brahman Ranch which ranks as the 4th largest Brahman ranch in the United States.
 Dutton is sired by the equally famous “Noble,” who is the #1 sire of champions in the United States at this time as reported by The Brahman Journal.
 Dutton’s dam, “Boom Shaka Laka,” is a former two time International Grand Champion Brahman Female and former Brahman “Miss World.”
 Dutton’s full sister is also the 2020 International Grand Champion Brahman Female, also bred by BRC.

 “We are eagerly looking forward to working with Mr. Badenhorst to bring the freshest in BRC’s modern Brahman genetics to the Sub-Saharan region,” Cutrer added.
 “Mr. Badenhorst has a passion for Brahman excellence, and strives for breeding Brahman cattle excellence in terms of moderation frame size, structural soundness, fertility, natural muscling, and breed character.
 This is the same vision as BRC, and we are looking forward to being partners in progress to improve the global beef industry, especially in desert climates where Brahman influence is essential.”